developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/ehs/index.md

 ## Kiosk Mode

 Kiosk Mode allows devices to run a single application that cannot be exited.
 Examples include retail price checkers, auto parts look-ups, patient check-in systems and so on.
 Kiosk Mode also can be useful when dedicating a device to a single user and/or task, such as a retail clerk's hand-held barcode scanner.
-Kiosk Mode opens the app in full-screen mode and prevents exit by blocking the BACK and HOME keys.  **Warning: On Android L devices, Kiosk Mode should not be used with Screen Pinning**, an Android L feature similar to Kiosk Mode.
+Kiosk Mode opens the app in full-screen mode and prevents exit by blocking the BACK and HOME keys.

+##### Android Platform Notes:
+* **On devices running Android 5.x Lollipop**, Kiosk Mode should not be used with Screen Pinning, an Android L feature that works in a similar way.
+* **On devices running Android 4.4 KitKat**, a "please wait" prompt remains displayed when starting up the device in Kiosk Mode.
+Press the HOME key to launch the Kiosk-Mode app and resume normal behavior.

 ##### Kiosk Mode tags:
 <b>&lt;kiosk&gt;</b> - Specifies the app that will run when Kiosk mode is enabled